JesseNaranjo/system-setup/shell.md

 ```
 export CLICOLOR=YES
 ```
-(`dircolors` is specific to GNU coreutils and it's typically included on non-embedded Linux, but not in other unix systems)
+(`dircolors` is specific to GNU coreutils and it's typically included on non-embedded Linux distributions, but may not be included by default in all unix flavors)